onap/dcaegen2/docs/sections/services/pm-subscription-handler/installation.rst

     - A&AI
     - AAF

-The robot healthcheck can be run from one of the Kubernetes controllers.
+The robot healthcheck test suite can be run from the local OOM repository.

 .. code-block:: bash